lara-weddige/NBA-Data-Analysis/README.md

 # Objective
-This analysis aimed to dive deep into the data and perform analysis to better understand the correlations between different variables.
+This analysis aimed to dive deep into the data to better understand correlations between variables.

 # Key questions